LLNL/blt/docs/setup_blt.rst

     Total Test time (real) =   0.10 sec

+Note that the default options for ``blank_project`` only include a single test ``blt_gtest_smoke``.
+As we will see later on, BLT includes additional tests when configured with other options, like Fortran, MPI, OpenMP and Cuda.

 Host-configs
 ------------

-To capture (and revision control) build options, third party library paths, etc we recommend using CMake's initial-cache file mechanism.
+To capture (and revision control) build options, third party library paths, etc., we recommend using CMake's initial-cache file mechanism.
 This feature allows you to pass a file to CMake that provides variables to bootstrap the configure process.

 You can pass initial-cache files to cmake via the ``-C`` command line option.

 .. code:: bash

     cmake -C config_file.cmake

-We call these initial-cache files ``host-config`` files, since we typically create a file for each platform or specific hosts if necessary.
+We call these initial-cache files ``host-config`` files since we typically create a file for each platform or specific hosts, if necessary.

 These files use standard CMake commands.
-CMake *set* commands need to specify ``CACHE`` as follows:
+CMake ``set()`` commands need to specify ``CACHE`` as follows:

 .. code:: cmake